SIMAC: What is it?

 Explain how you will implement your idea.
 Justify the feasibility and credibility of your product /strategy.

-Explain how you plan to achieve your goals.
-If you already have an action plan , it's time to present it.
-Otherwise, you must explain in detail how and with what means you intend to realize your idea.
-Remember to be realistic in terms of feasibility, otherwise your entire idea will lack credibility.
-You can use quantitative data here, like timeline and resources needed, costs, etc. The idea is to give weight to your action plan .
+Explain how you plan to achieve your objectives.
+If you already have an action plan , now is the time to present it.
+Otherwise, you must explain in detail how and with what resources you intend to implement your idea.
+Remember to be realistic about feasibility; otherwise, your entire idea will lack credibility.
+You can use quantitative data here, such as the timeline and resources required, costs, etc. The goal is to give weight to your action plan .

-Advantages: cite the benefits that the customer will gain
+Advantages: List the benefits the customer will gain

 At this stage, you need to highlight all the benefits for your customers and the positive outcome of your idea .

-Here you will detail the positive impacts that your idea will have on your customers or on your business , depending on the objective of your strategy.
-This can be a higher turnover, a better margin, a gain in market share, lower production costs, a gain in productivity, better customer satisfaction , a higher average basket, etc. Again, if possible, provide quantitative data .
-Your benefits will be much more compelling if they are quantified.
+Here, you will detail the positive impacts your idea will have on your customers or your company , depending on your strategic objective.
+This could include increased revenue, improved profit margins, market share gains, lower production costs, increased productivity, greater customer satisfaction , a higher average order value, and so on.
+Again, if possible, provide quantitative data .
+Your benefits will be much more convincing if they are quantified.

-Here you need to make your call to action .
-Define next steps or actions clear and simple, so your (now convinced) audience knows what they need to do to move forward .
+Here, you need to launch your call to action .
+Define the next steps or clear and simple actions, so that your (now convinced) audience knows what they need to do to move forward .

-You have now shared your hypotheses, stated your idea, explained its mechanism and evaluated its impacts.
-It’s time to ask for approval/decision from your audience (client, manager, etc.).
-Clearly indicate the type of response you expect from them: whether it is an acceptance or refusal decision, an allocation of resources, etc. It is also wise to outline your timeline to give them a medium-term view of the deployment of your strategy.
+You have now shared your assumptions, stated your idea, explained its mechanism, and assessed its impacts.
+It's time to ask for your audience's (client, manager, etc.) approval/decision .
+Clearly indicate the type of response you expect from them: whether it's a decision to accept or reject, a resource allocation, etc. It's also wise to outline your timeline to give them a medium-term view of your strategy's implementation.